civican/legisinfo/42-1/bills/C-83/bill_text.md

 to support inmates in relation to their health care matters; and

-to enable inmates and their families **or an individual  identified by the inmate as a support person** to understand the rights and responsibilities of inmates related to health care.
+to enable inmates and their families or an individual  identified by the inmate as a support person to understand the rights and responsibilities of inmates related to health care.

 ### Section 31

   **(1)** Paragraph 96(g) of the Act is replaced by the following:

-    respecting the confinement of inmates in a structured intervention unit, **including respecting the making of a determination by an institutional head, the Commissioner or the committee established under subsection 37.31(3) as to whether the conditions of confinement of an inmate in a structured intervention unit should be altered or as to whether an inmate should remain in such a unit**;
+    respecting the confinement of inmates in a structured intervention unit, including respecting the making of a determination by an institutional head, the Commissioner or the committee established under subsection 37.31(3) as to whether the conditions of confinement of an inmate in a structured intervention unit should be altered or as to whether an inmate should remain in such a unit;

+    respecting the powers, duties and functions of independent external decision­-makers, including respecting the making of a determination as to whether the conditions of confinement of an inmate in a structured intervention unit should be altered or as to whether an inmate should remain in such a unit;

-  **(2)** Section 96 of the Act is amended by adding the following after paragraph (g):
+  **(2)** Section 96 of the Act is amended by adding the following after paragraph (g.1):

     respecting the admission of inmates to and the discharge of inmates from health care units;